joe7575/nanobasic-mod/manual.md

 NanoBasic does not support floating point or negative numbers!

+#### NIL

+NIL is a special constant that represents the absence of a value.
+It is used to pass a null value to a function where an array argument is expected.

 ### Variables

 Variables are names used to represent values used program.
 The value of a variable